This page provides information about the requirements and administration of sacraments at St. Andrew the Apostle Church.

 It is with great joy that our parish welcomes new life into the Church through the waters of Baptism.

 The information below will help you plan and prepare for Baptism for children under age 7.
-If you are an adult, or if you have older children who have not been baptized, please click here to view our RCIA information page.
+If you are an adult, or if you have older children who have not been baptized, please click here to view our OCIA information page.

 REGISTRATION AND SCHEDULING